 Let’s clarify something.
 Yes, options are securities like stocks and bonds, and yes options can be traded just like stocks and bonds.
 But what makes options different as a security is the fact that they are dependent on the value of other securities for which the option is created, which means there is an underlying security, like shares on whose value also affects the value of the option.

 Think of it this way.
 Options are like movie-tickets.
-You remember movie theatres, right?
+You remember movie halls, right?
 Where people all used to gather, physically, to watch a movie on a giant screen, because it’s cool.
 I know right, getting out of the house to a gathering of people, and knowingly committing to sit beside strangers whom always seem to have a crying baby, all without wearing a mask.
 Wild, wild country.

 See options are the rights to buy or sell an asset, but not the obligation.
 You can buy an option and choose not to exercise it, when the deadline comes, but since you have the option, you have the right to exercise it in case you wanted to.
 Now what does exercising an option mean?
 Good question.
 Let me explain that through explaining the types of options.